KDahir247/Fabled-Engine/README.md

 <br/>

-model is made by theStoff.
+model is made by theStoff, Wesai, and xahun.
 Attribution is stated in the example folder.